The Local History Group

 The Local History Group provides a forum and meeting point for members with a particular interest in the local history of Abingdon and its region.

-There are three meetings in 2017, starting on February 21st, with subsequent meetings in May, and October.
+There are three meetings during the year, starting in February, with subsequent meetings in May, and October.
 At each meeting, one or two members give short presentations on their current research, which are discussed.
 Tea and coffee are provided, and there is usually ample opportunity for socialising and informal talk on historical subjects.

 There are also sub-groups which form from time to time for specific purposes.
 One that is currently active is the Abingdon Buildings and People group, which manages the Abingdon historical website, http://www.abingdon.gov.uk/partners/history.

-Meetings are on Tuesday evenings, 7.45 pm, in the Pendarvis room at 35 Ock Street.
-For the subjects of the next meeting, WATCH THIS SPACE.
+Meetings are on Tuesday evenings, 7.45 pm, in the Pendarvis room at 35 Ock Street OX14 5AG.

 We welcome anyone with a question about Abingdon local history as we usually have a knowledgeable audience who can answer them.
 There is also the opportunity to share anything you have done about Abingdon or the surrounding area with those present.